Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 ''The Punjab developments are likely to have ramifications elsewhere.
 Dissensions within the party may get fuelled and this will weaken the party further,'' said a senior leader.

-Another leader said the decisions taken in Punjab are a ''self-inflicted injury'' and will come at a cost.

-Party sources said the G-23, the grouping of leaders who had written to Sonia Gandhi last year seeking an organisational overhaul, is also waiting in the wings to see the outcome of changes initiated in Punjab.
+Party sources said the G-23, the grouping of party leaders who have sought an organisational overhaul, is also waiting in the wings to see the outcome of the changes initiated in Punjab.

-Former Union minister Ashwani Kumar hoped Amarinder Singh would be assuaged soon.
+Former Union minister Ashwani Kumar hoped the outgoing CM's feelings would soon be assuaged.
 “The resignation of Capt Amarinder Singh was an unpleasant and difficult situation.
 Its ramifications are yet to unfold,” he told PTI.

 BJP IT department chief Amit Malviya on Sunday raked up a controversy which goes back to 2018, when an IAS officer alleged that Channi sent her an inappropriate text.